 Frederick Md Real Estate Taxes

-The real property tax rate in Frederick County is presently .936 per every $100 of assessed value.
+The real property tax rate in Frederick County is presently 1.060 per every $100 of assessed value. [except for properties in Frederick City and the municipality of Myersville.
 Frederick Md real estate taxes are based on the property assessment.

 To check the assessed value of a home, enter the address in the tool at the Frederick County Government Real Estate Tax Page.